Aligarh Muslim University Malappuram Centre

-AMU Malappuram Centre is one of the prominent educational institution of Aligarh Muslim University in south India in the state of Kerala in Malappuram district near Perinthalmanna at Cherukara post.
-It was established in 2010 by the ministry of Human resource and Development, central government of India.
-The President of India in her capacity as the Visitor accorded sanction to establish two Centers of Aligarh Muslim University, one at Malappuram and the other at Murshidabad in 2010.
+Aligarh Muslim University Malappuram Centre or AMU-Malappuram Campus is one of the prominent educational institution of Aligarh Muslim University in the southern state of Kerala in Malappuram district, near Perinthalmanna at Cherukara.
+It was established in 2010 by the Ministry of Human Resource and Development, Government of India.
+The former President of India, Pratibha Patil, in her capacity as the Visitor, accorded sanction to establish two centres of Aligarh Muslim University, one at Malappuram and the other at Murshidabad in 2010.

-Total three departments of the campus including Law, Management and Education are functioning with all facilities approved by various bodies of government like NCTE and BCI.
+There are total three departments at the Centre — Law, Management and Education, all functioning with the requisite facilities approved by various bodies of the central government like NCTE and BCI.
 UGC and NAAC peer team have also inspected in June 2017.

 History

 Aligarh Muslim University is the creation of the movement.
 The Aligarh Movement had a profound impact on the Indian society, particularly on the Muslim society in terms of Socio-Economic and Political upliftment.
 The impact of Aligarh Movement was not confined to the Northern India only, but its expansion could be seen on the other regions of the Indian sub-continent during the 20th century.

 In 2008, the AMU submitted a detailed proposal to the Government of India for establishment of five AMU centres in different parts of the country.
-The government of India responded by granting fund for its two Centres Malappuram and Murshidabad.
+The Union government responded by granting fund for two centres — Malappuram and Murshidabad.
 Later, government granted some fund for Murshidabad Centre also.

-Aligarh Muslim University has established three centres at Malappuram, (Kerala) and Murshidabad, (West Bengal) and Kishanganj, (Bihar) while and a site was identified for Aurangabad, (Maharashtra) centre.
+Aligarh Muslim University has established three centres at Malappuram, (Kerala) and Murshidabad, (West Bengal) and Kishanganj, (Bihar) while and a site was also identified for Aurangabad, (Maharashtra) centre.